-The official religion of Dubai is Islam, but the area is tolerant and respectful of other religions, as well.
+The official religion of Dubai is Islam, but the area is tolerant and respectful of other faiths, as well.
 Minority religions practiced within Dubai include Christianity, Hindu, Sikh, and Buddism, amongst others.

 Life expectancy in Dubai and the UAE is 76 years for males and 79 years for female, according to 2015 WHO data.
 Depression has a significant contribution to the life expectancy, followed by a high-rate of deaths caused by auto accidents, which was calculated at 615 deaths per 100,000 people across the UAE in 2010.
 In 2013, the total expenditure for healthcare in the UAE was 3.2% of the GDP.

 The story behind the name of Dubai has been questionable.
-Some say that the name comes from a word that means money, because it was thought that those who lived there had a lot of money.
-Others have speculated that the name comes from the word “Yadub,” which translates to creek and is befitting of the area which splits the city of Dubai into two areas: Deira and Bur Dubai.
+Some say that the name comes from a word that means money because it was thought that those who lived there had a lot of money.
+Others have speculated that the name comes from the word “Yadub,” which translates to "creek", and is befitting of the area which splits the city of Dubai into two regions: Deira and Bur Dubai.

 Through the years, Dubai has experienced a thriving economy and steady population growth.
 In 2013, Dubai was named as the 7th most visited city in the world for its ancient and modern attractions, which include the Deira Clocktower, the Burj Al Arab hotel (which is the 3rd tallest in the world) and the Hatta Heritage Village.
 Dubai has also been called the “shopping capital of the Middle East” because of its 70 shopping centers, including the largest in the world, Dubai Mall.